cozy/cozy-stack/docs/auth.md

 Location: https://client.org/?state=Eh6ahshepei5Oojo&access_code=Aih7ohth#
 ```

+### GET /auth/authorize/sharing & POST /auth/authorize/sharing

+They are similar to `/auth/authorize`: they also make the user accept an OAuth
+thing, but it is specialized for sharing.
+They are a few differences, like the
+scope format (sharing rules, not permissions) and the redirection after the
+POST.

 ### POST /auth/access_token

 Now, the client can check that the state is correct, and if it is the case, ask